What Is a Sinking Fund and How to Start One

 Sinking funds vs. savings accounts

 It is important to note that one can have many sinking funds — one for each planned expense.
-This can help maximize money usage and help achieve multiple goals at once.
+Examples could include family birthdays, Christmas presents, vacations, or new furniture.
+Having money set aside in sinking funds can make it easier to save for these expenses over time and help achieve multiple goals at once.

 How does a sinking fund work?

 A sinking fund works by establishing goals.
 These goals can vary in scope, but it is crucial to identify their order of importance.
 Your sinking funds should focus on the most important goals first.
-Consider how much money you can stash away out of each paycheck for each goal and how long it will take to save up for the needed amount.
+Consider how much money you can put away out of each paycheck for each goal and how long it will take to save up for the needed amount.
 Now you have the basis for a sinking fund.

 Sinking fund categories